Cooper Companies (NYSE:COO) Updates FY 2023 Earnings Guidance

 Cooper Companies Dividend Announcement

-The firm also recently disclosed a Semi-Annual dividend, which was paid on Friday, February 10th.
-Investors of record on Monday, January 23rd were paid a $0.03 dividend.
-The ex-dividend date of this dividend was Friday, January 20th.
-Cooper Companies’s dividend payout ratio (DPR) is presently 0.77%.
+The business also recently declared a Semi-Annual dividend, which was paid on Friday, February 10th.
+Shareholders of record on Monday, January 23rd were paid a dividend of $0.03 per share.
+The ex-dividend date was Friday, January 20th.
+Cooper Companies’s dividend payout ratio is currently 0.79%.

-In other news, Director Jody S. Lindell sold 1,000 shares of Cooper Companies stock in a transaction that occurred on Friday, January 6th.
+In related news, Director Jody S. Lindell sold 1,000 shares of the stock in a transaction on Friday, January 6th.
 The stock was sold at an average price of $344.30, for a total value of $344,300.00.
-Following the sale, the director now directly owns 13,543 shares of the company’s stock, valued at $4,662,854.90.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-2.00% of the stock is currently owned by corporate insiders.
+Following the transaction, the director now directly owns 13,543 shares of the company’s stock, valued at approximately $4,662,854.90.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+2.00% of the stock is owned by company insiders.

 Cooper Companies Company Profile